 It’s powered by the 20V max plus battery that will get the motor running with variable speed up to 2500SPM, same as the B&D but a lot less than Ryobi.
 The speed is controlled by a variable speed trigger, and the tool stops immediately once you depress it.

 It has a comfortable handle.
-It’s well balanced and easy to control.
-A bit on a heavy side but adds stability.
+It’s well-balanced and easy to control.
+A bit on the heavy side but adds stability.

 Pretty sturdy and good enough for most jobs and DIY but not as smooth as the top of the range.
 Great for small projects, and you shouldn’t have any issues with cutting a variety of materials like 1″ plywood sheets, 1/2″ MDF, or 1/2″ particleboard.

 The 3 orbital settings give you a lot of flexibility in terms of the choice of materials you can cut with this tool as well as the type of cuts you want to perform.